Rushikesh2710/Cgpa_Sgpa-calculator/README.md

 4. **SGPA Calculation**: The SGPA is calculated as the sum of all grade points multiplied by their corresponding credit points, divided by the total credit points.
 5. **CGPA Calculation**: After multiple semesters, the CGPA is calculated as the average of all semester SGPAs.

-## Requirements

-- Python 3.x

-No external libraries are required as the project only uses built-in Python functions.

 ## Future Improvements